supa2/Automaton/Automaton-Machine-class.md

 obj.msgWrite( 2 );
 ```

-To allow processing of incoming messages a sleeping machine is woken up by a call to msgMap().
+To allow processing of incoming messages a call to msgMap() wakes up a sleeping machine for the duration of one cycle.

 ## Debugging ##